lukeed/regexparam/readme.md

 The route/pathing string to convert.

 > **Note:** It does not matter if your `str` begins with a `/` &mdash; it will be added if missing.

+## Related

+- [trouter](https://github.com/lukeed/trouter) - A server-side HTTP router that extends from this module.
+- [matchit](https://github.com/lukeed/matchit) - Similar (650B) library, but relies on String comparison instead of `RegExp`s.

 ## License